NABU

 More Information

-The lower Havel river valley is the largest and most important non-coastal wetlands area in Central Europe.
-The area suffered serious ecological degradation especially in the 20th century due to stream corridor construction projects. more →
+The Lower Havel is the largest and most important non-coastal wetlands area in Central Europe.
+The area suffered serious ecological degradation, especially in the 20th century.
+Now nature is thriving again, thanks to Europe’s largest river restoration project. more →

 Make Peatlands wet again! - photo: Adobe Stock / Countrypixel